 - If the chimney filters have become extremely dirty, you can use caustic soda or sodium hydroxide to clean them.

-- Usually, caustic soda is used to clean blocked drains, but it can also be used for cleaning the filters.
+- Usually, caustic soda is used to clear blocked drains, but it can also be used for cleaning the filters.

-- The fume can be a bit risky for cleaning purpose in case you inhale it.
+- The fume can be a bit risky for cleaning purposes in case you inhale it.
 Therefore it will be better if you take some professional help while using it.

 - The motor is generally sealed inside the chimney hence it can be just wiped with a wet cloth.